sudsj/sudsj.github.io/README.md

 ## However you can still see my alternate hompage at (home.iitk.ac.in/~sjaiswal/)

-**Return after a few weeks to find a page that bear's little resemblance to this minimal and hurriedly setup stuff**
+**Return after a few weeks to find a page that bears little resemblance to this minimal and hurriedly setup stuff**